FikaWorks/website/content/blog/why-jason-joined.md

 - A deal has been negotiated where we are woefully understaffed
 - A deal has been negotiated where we are woefully underskilled
-- being rotated off a client where I am doing good work, because we are needed to fill a gap somewhere else, or because they pay more
+- being rotated off a client where I am doing good work, because we are needed to fill a gap somewhere else, or because the other client pays more
-- The lead came through a cloud provider (so that is really the customer)
+- The lead came through a vendor (so that is really the customer)

 I don't like to look at the bill our company charges the client and being acutely aware that I won't see half of it, when I am the one bringing the value.